Biarity/Sieve/README.md

 ```
 services.Configure<SieveOptions>(Configuration.GetSection("Sieve"));
 ```
-Then you can add configuration:
+Then you can add the configuration:
 ```
 {
     "Sieve": {
         "CaseSensitive": `boolean: should property names be case-sensitive?
 Defaults to false`,
-        "DefaultPageSize": `number: optional number to trim to when no page argument is given`
+        "DefaultPageSize": `number: optional number to fallback to when no page argument is given`
     }
 }
 ```